taboege/gambas3/comp/src/gb.test/taskell.md

     > Parse `1..0 # SKIP` style TAPs indicating that a whole test was skipped.
 - Plan selftests
     > gb.test: Every subtest in all tests must plan the own assertion count

+## Work

 - Install gbt3 at Gambas installation

-## Work
+    > gbt3 is compiled and installed by make but there is no symlink gbt3 > gbt3.gambas

 ## Done